rocketlaunchr/friendly/README.md

 Just download the prebuilt executables from the [Releases](https://github.com/rocketlaunchr/httpserver/releases).
 It is available for **Windows**, **macOS** and **Linux**.

-If you want customize the project to your needs, then clone this repo.
-You will need to know how to build Go projects after downloading it's dependencies.
+If you want to customize the project to your needs, then clone this repo.
+You will need to know how to build Go projects after downloading the dependencies.

 ```bash